rajasaroj/JavaAdvance/src/main/java/xmlconfig/example/Readme.txt

 2) inside spring-config.xml we have mentioned <context:component-scan base-package="xmlconfig.example"></context:component-scan>
    it asks spring context to scan the components in the hierarchy of this package xmlconfig.example

+Note:
+In this code we have removed the annotation from HelloConfig files as well as controller class XmlBeanedgreetingController all the beans creation and autowired is now happening through xml-spring-config/spring-config.xml